enormandeau/stacks_workflow/99-documentation/05-Step_5.rst

 that are present more than once.
 If a sample is present only once, a link is created, thus using no additional disk space.
-If it is present more than once, all the copies are concatenated into one file, doubling the amount of disk space taken by this sample.
+If it is present more than once, all the copies are concatenated into one file, doubling the amount of disk space taken by this sample (all the individual files PLUS the combined one).

 .. code-block:: bash